MicrosoftDocs/fabric-docs/docs/data-engineering/delta-optimization-and-v-order.md

 Delta Lake MERGE command allows users to update a delta table with advanced conditions.
 It can update data from a source table, view or DataFrame into a target table by using MERGE command.
 However, the current algorithm in the open source distribution of Delta Lake isn't fully optimized for handling unmodified rows.
 The Microsoft Spark Delta team implemented a custom Low Shuffle Merge optimization, unmodified rows are excluded from an expensive shuffling operation that is needed for updating matched rows.

-The implemention is controlled by the ```spark.microsoft.delta.merge.lowShuffle.enabled``` configuration, __enabled by default__ in the runtime.
+The implementation is controlled by the ```spark.microsoft.delta.merge.lowShuffle.enabled``` configuration, __enabled by default__ in the runtime.
 It requires no code changes and is fully compatible with the open-source distribution of Delta Lake.
 To learn more about Low Shuffle Merge usage scenarios, read the article [Low Shuffle Merge optimization on Delta tables](/azure/synapse-analytics/spark/low-shuffle-merge-for-apache-spark)

 ## Delta table maintenance